Political pets

 Charlotte Vinnicombe (Labour) is standing in Marston

 Charlotte Vinnicombe is standing in Marston.
-She doesn't have any pets but definitely enjoys chatting to the creatures she meets on the doorsteps.
+Her guinea pig is called Popcorn.
+Popcorn's priority is grass, ensuring availability of fresh vegetables and having a comfortable run.
+The city council looks after parks, licensing including shops, and housing.
+Coincidence?
+We think not.
+Charlotte has been chatting to the creatures she meets on the doorsteps.
 She says: “A Labour purr is as good as a Labour promise for me!
 Lots of support on the doorsteps of Marston today.”

 Northfield Brook